The measurement of wellbeing

 There is less information available on the reliability of measure of affect and eudaimonic well-being than is the case for measures of life evaluation.
 However, the available information is largely consistent with the picture for life satisfaction.
 In terms of internal consistency reliability, Diener et al. (2009) report […] the positive, negative and affective balance subscale of their Scale of Positive and Negative Experience (SPANE) have alphas of 0.84, 0.88, and 0.88 respectively. […] In the case of test-retest reliability, […] Krueger and Schkade (2008) report test-retest scores of 0.5 and 0.7 for a range of different measures of affect over a 2-week period.

-The authors of OECD (2013) conclude the life evaluation and affect measures exhibit sufficient correlation, by the standards of social science, to be deemed acceptably reliable.
+The authors of OECD (2013) conclude that life evaluation and affect measures exhibit sufficient correlation, by the standards of social science, to be deemed acceptably reliable.

 4.2 Assessing validity